matt-harvey/swx/README.rst

 ``swx`` stores a log of your activities in a plain text file, which by default is located in your home directory, and is named ``<YOUR-USER-NAME>.swx``.
-You are free to edit this file in a text editor if you want to change the times or activity names recorded.
-Be sure to preserve the prescribed timestamp format, and to leave a space between the timestamp and the activity name (if any) on any given line.
+You are free to edit this file if you want to change the times or activity names recorded.
+The command ``swx edit``, or ``swx e``, will cause the log to be opened in your default text editor.

+When editing the log, be sure to preserve the prescribed timestamp format, and to leave a space between the timestamp and the activity name (if any) on any given line.
 (Lines without an activity name record a cessation of activity.)
 Also, the time log must be such that the timestamps appear in ascending order (or at least, non-descending order).
 Be sure to preserve this order if you edit the file manually.

-You should not enter future-dated entries; the application will raise an error if it reads a future-dated entry in the log.
+You should not enter future-dated entries: the application will raise an error if it reads a future-dated entry in the log.

-As a convenience, ``swx`` provides the command ``swx edit``, which you can use to open the log directly in your default text editor.

 Configuration
 -------------